build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 ![](images/github-create-pr.png)

 This activates the integration workflow.
-In the new screen, click on the **Details** link of the PySpark Integration Tests:
+In the new screen, click on the **Details** link of the PySpark Integration Tests.

 You will see the status of the **deploy-and-validate** pull request workflow.
 The workflow will run the `scripts/run-job.sh` shell script, which will reach out to your AWS resources and push a Spark job into your EMR Serverless application and run the `integration_test.py` script.
 You can monitor the progress and see the job status change from PENDING to RUNNING and then to SUCCESS.